MadanThevar/NBA-Analysis-Project/README.md

    - **📈 Linear Regression**: Predicted points scored based on field goal attempts, achieving a significant R-squared value of 0.460.
    - **🌲 Random Forest Classifier**: Classified player positions with an accuracy of 42.86%, based on game data and player metrics.
    - **🎯 K-Means Clustering**: Grouped players into archetypes using key features like points and assists, providing insights into player roles.
-   - **🌳Decision Tree Classifier**: The Decision Tree model effectively classifies NBA player positions using key metrics such as assists (AST), rebounds (TRB), field goal attempts (FGA), and field goal percentage (FG%), providing an interpretable method to understand how these performance indicators determine player roles.
+   - **🌳 Decision Tree Classifier**: The Decision Tree model effectively classifies NBA player positions using key metrics such as assists (AST), rebounds (TRB), field goal attempts (FGA), and field goal percentage (FG%), providing an interpretable method to understand how these performance indicators determine player roles.
+   - **📊 SVM Model**: A Support Vector Machine (SVM) model was also trained to classify player positions, leveraging its strength in handling high-dimensional spaces and providing a robust classification boundary.

 ## 📈 Graphs and Visualizations